JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 Additionally, it's very likely that reasons I left companies have been addressed by now, so any information in this article might be out date, it is merely a snapshot of a moment in the past.

-Finally, whilst doing my best to obscure any actual numbers (or any way to infer them), for transparency this is my compensation throughout my career so far.
+Finally, whilst doing my best to obscure any actual numbers (or any way to infer them), for transparency & context this is my compensation throughout my career so far, ignoring inflation.
 Despite all the job changes, it's been a fairly consistent progression (excluding the obvious dip for running my startup!):

 [![Salary over time](/assets/images/2024/jobs-salary.png)](/assets/images/2024/jobs-salary.png)